 G7 finance officials plan coronavirus response call on Tuesday

-Finance ministers and central bank governors from the G7 wealthy democracies plan to hold a conference call on Tuesday morning to discuss their coronavirus response efforts, a source familiar with the plans said.
+Finance ministers and central bank governors from the G7 wealthy democracies plan to hold a conference call on Tuesday morning to discuss their coronavirus response efforts and the economic impact from the pandemic, a source familiar with the plans said.

-The call, to be led by U.S. Treasury Secretary Steven Mnuchin and Federal Reserve Chairman Jerome Powell, will likely result in a statement from the G7 finance officials, who remain in close touch and are coordinating their efforts, the source told Reuters.
+The call, to be led by U.S. Treasury Secretary Steven Mnuchin and Federal Reserve Chairman Jerome Powell, will likely result in a statement from the G7 finance officials, who remain in close touch and are coordinating their efforts, the source told Reuters on Monday.
+The scheduling of the call comes as countries are rolling out unprecedented economic stimulus and financial backstop efforts to try to keep businesses from collapsing amid a halt to economic activity to slow the spread of the virus.

+Mnuchin was trying to negotiate an economic aid package that has grown to about $2 trillion with U.S. Senate Democratic and Republican leaders after weekend talks failed to yield a deal. .
+The plan would provide loans and other aid to keep companies large and small solvent and continuing to pay employees.
+The U.S. Federal Reserve on Monday launched an extraordinary array of programs to offset the "severe disruptions" to the economy caused by the coronavirus outbreak..

+Leaders of the G7 countries - the United States, Japan, Germany, Britain, France, Italy, and Canada - held a call last week and pledged coordinated healthcare and economic actions to fight the virus.
+They also said their finance ministers and central bank governors would consult weekly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)